I'm the One (Annette Peacock album): Reception

 In an article for The Guardian, John Fordham called the album a "seismically influential session," and wrote: "for all the familiarity of computer-assisted vocals now, nothing prepares you for the howl of her searingly high notes spiralling up out of spooky organ chords and soul-brass riffs on the title track, or against the rolling blues groove of 'Pony', or the dark and prowling one of 'Blood'.
 Elvis's 'Love Me Tender' is the only cover, a blend of soft, lyrical intimacy and fierce exhortation.
 The underpinnings are as 1970s soul/blues-rooted as any classic-pop listener could wish, but the uncompromising, sound-manipulating focus still sounds contemporary.

-A reviewer for Pop Matters commented: "I'm the One spotlights [Peacock's] abilities as a vocalist, composer, and innovator in a fashion that is seamless and still... breathtaking... who Peacock influenced and what they borrowed or stole doesn't matter when you're presented with the brilliance of this 37-minute opus, a record that wasn't as much ahead of its time as it was carving out its time, laying the groundwork for what was possible in a still-young decade and a year that still holds power over the heart and imagination of contemporary music."
+A reviewer for PopMatters commented: "I'm the One spotlights [Peacock's] abilities as a vocalist, composer, and innovator in a fashion that is seamless and still... breathtaking... who Peacock influenced and what they borrowed or stole doesn't matter when you're presented with the brilliance of this 37-minute opus, a record that wasn't as much ahead of its time as it was carving out its time, laying the groundwork for what was possible in a still-young decade and a year that still holds power over the heart and imagination of contemporary music."

 A reviewer for The Times remarked: "I'm the One... still sounds like the future 40 years on.
 In an age when it is standard for stars' voices to be digitally manipulated, these early excursions into electronics remain more bizarre than anything today."

 In a review for Perfect Sound Forever, Richard Mason wrote: "this is a remarkable recording, featuring song formats ranging from free jazz to soulful funk, but all with the unmistakeable Annette Peacock touch, music that invites you in, implores you to get involved, to think, to feel physically and cerebrally, to hear and listen actively."

 Stephen Judge, writing for Blurt, stated: "Forty years on, I'm the One shouldn't sound so unusual – the collision of singer/songwriter pop and electronic tomfoolery has become fairly common in the current millennium.
 But Peacock's avant jazz background and the spirit of doing something new suffuses I'm the One with enough joie de vivre to keep it sounding fresh even now."

-Martin Aston called the album "revelatory," and commented: "I'm The One remains a visionary slab of darkly intimate avant-funk electronic torch blues...
+Martin Aston called the album "revelatory", and commented: "I'm The One remains a visionary slab of darkly intimate avant-funk electronic torch blues...
 Out there and yet equally soulful, I'm The One had no peers, save perhaps Tim Buckley if you combined his jazz odyssey Starsailor and his subsequent sex-funk riposte Greetings From LA."